Xiangyang1984/Gcluster/README.md

 	$ conda install -c bioconda gcluster

-Once installation finished, the absolute paths for mcl, blastp and makeblastdb have been auto-configured well for Gcluster.pl and interested_gene_generation.pl, so users should be able to run Gcluster.
+Once installation finished, the absolute paths for mcl, blastp and makeblastdb have been auto-configured well for Gcluster.pl and interested_gene_generation.pl, so users should be able to run Grun itcluster. **if Gcluster is installed via Conda, all the three scripts (Gcluster.pl, interested_gene_generation.pl and test.pl) can be executed without adding "perl" in the front of these scripts.
+For example, run Gcluster.pl by just typing "Gcluster.pl <arg1> <arg2>" in the command line instead of having to type "perl Gcluster.pl <arg1> <arg2".**

 ## Installing the Gcluster from Source Code
 Gcluster is available at https://github.com/xiangyang1984/Gcluster.git.
 Installation Gcluster can be accomplished by downloading the code and then following the steps below.